The record must be

 However, if non hand-held equipment is used, all users in the team would need to make an individual record.

-Record the date you started and finished applying the pesticide.
+Record the date you applied the pesticide.

 Name the situation in which you used the pesticide.
 For example,

-IBe as specific as possible.
+Be as specific as possible.
 For example, record the exact vegetables you sprayed such as 'spinach and onions', do not just record 'vegetables'.

 Record the property address and a delineation of the area where the pesticide was released.
 You could use a sketch or map of the property with blocks or paddocks marked on it to show the specific areas of the property you treated.